 In a hybrid workplace, employees will experience some days in the office and some days working remotely.
 This puts pressure on employers to bridge the gap between the virtual and physical work environments in order to create an ideal employee experience.
 So far, it seems obvious that employees want flexibility, but they also need a system in place to help them effectively manage dual workplaces.

 The thing is, organizations are not just figuring out how to safely bring people back to work but also what the new model will look like for them.
-Hybrid is all but a must these days, and so is having the processes and technology in place to support it, however it evolves.
+Hybrid work is all but a must these days, and so is having the solutions in place to support it, however it evolves.
 Especially during the transition period, as vaccination rates rise across the globe but infection rates and regulations fluctuate, maintaining flexibility and simplicity is critical.

 While each company will match its policies to its unique needs, culture and the characteristics of each office space, hybrid work is most effective when supported by good technology.
 Let’s review five of the most important capabilities that employers should strongly consider deploying to manage “the new normal”.